ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The fifth element 'pub_key_enc' parameter is either a CBOR integer indicating the encoding of public keys used in the group identified by 'gname', or has value Null indicating that the KDC does not act as repository of public keys for group members.
 Its acceptable values are taken from the "CWT Confirmation Method" Registry defined in {{RFC8747}}.
 It is REQUIRED of the application profiles to define specific values to use for this parameter (REQ6).

-The CDDL notation {{RFC8610}} of the 'sign_info' parameter formatted as in the response is given below, with gname formatted as a bstr (note that gname can be encoded differently, see REQ1).
+The CDDL notation {{RFC8610}} of the 'sign_info' parameter formatted as in the response is given below.

 ~~~~~~~~~~~ CDDL
    sign_info_res = [ + sign_info_entry ]